 Everyone in attendance at a military funeral should be dressed respectfully.
 Dress as you would to attend a traditional church service.
 Civilian men should wear a suit and tie, or at least, slacks and a button-up shirt and tie.
 Civilian women should wear a dress, a suit, or skirt and blouse, or nice pants and a blouse.
-Casual clothing such as jeans, shorts, t-shirts, and athletic clothing are frowned upon.
-Wear comfortable dress shoes, as these services tend to run a little longer than a regular funeral service.
+Casual clothing such as jeans, shorts, t-shirts, and athletic clothing is frowned upon.
+Wear comfortable dress shoes as these services tend to run a little longer than a regular funeral service.

 There are a few other customs and traditions you should be aware of so that you do not inadvertently appear disrespectful.

 Allow immediate family members to sit in the chairs available at the cemetery.
-The next of kin should be in front, as he or she will be the recipient of the folded American flag given as part of the service.
+The next of kin should be in front as he or she will be the recipient of the folded American flag given as part of the service.
 Family members and friends who are seated at the gravesite should remain seated throughout the ceremony.

 Young children and toddlers should not be present at a graveside military funeral unless the family requests their attendance.
 They simply are too young to understand, and it is difficult for them to remain quiet and still for an extended time.
-Older children may be old enough to attend, but use your best judgment, and inform them ahead of time of the process, so things such as the gun salute doesn't catch them off guard.
+Older children may be old enough to attend, but use your best judgment, and inform them ahead of time of the process, so things such as the gun salute don't catch them off guard.